Altinn/altinn-studio-docs/content/community/changelog/app-frontend/v4/migrating-from-v3/_index.en.md

 {{% notice warning %}}
 There are several breaking changes between App-frontend v3 and v4.
-Make sure to read through the [list of breaking changes](/community/changelog/app-frontend/v4), and make the necessary changes throughout your app.
+Make sure to read through the [list of breaking changes](/community/changelog/app-frontend/v4), and make the necessary changes throughout your app in addition to the changes below.
 {{% /notice %}}

 We are planning to release an upgrade tool that will automate the migration process and fix most breaking changes.